NeodymiumFerBore/wiki-pages/docs/Virtualization/qemu-kmv_for_gaming.md

     At the moment, this article is just a trash dump of my notes during the setup.
     Please, do not refer to it for now.

+!!! warning "Disclaimer"
+    Many game editors' TOS forbid to run their game in a VM.
+I haven't faced the problem personally, but anti-cheat systems may flag that your game is running in a VM.
+This may result in a permanent ban of your account.
+I decline any responsibility if it happens to you.
+Run games in a VM at your own risk.

 ---

 ## History